Georgette Fabric Information

 The cons of using georgette fabric

 Georgette is a popular fabric for Indian sarees, as it’s highly absorbent and adaptable.
-It’s also strong, but not sheer, like chiffon, so it can be worn by women of all body types.
-The fabric is commonly dyed beautiful colors, and it can also be embroidered or printed.
-However, it is worth considering the cons of using georgette before purchasing a piece of clothing.
+It’s also strong but not sheer, like chiffon, so women of all body types can wear it.

 History of georgette fabric